Koenkk/zigbee2mqtt.io/docs/devices/WS-USC03.md

 ## Notes

 ### Pairing
-Hold the top button for 5 seconds, until the LED flashes.
+Hold the top button for 5 seconds, until the LED turns red.

 <!-- Notes END: Do not edit below this line -->